 Our caterpillars arrived last week and my students are completely engaged in learning about their life cycle.
 We used color by numbers templates to create the round life cycle pictures seen in the photos.

 For my advanced students, I used the same round templates, but the format allowed them to create their own equations before coloring, using dice!
 It’s an easy way to differentiate, and I can see how students formed their equations.

 Some students work on addition and subtraction practice, and others are working on multiplication or triples.
 We all have the same picture, so differentiation is very discreet.

 When they are done, they cut out the pictures and mount them on colored paper, cutting out a round frame.
 They look so pretty!
-We have made some for other life cycles, as well as all the other holidays through the school year!
+We have made some for other life cycles, as well as all for the other holidays throughout the school year!